 6. the right to data portability.
 You have the right to request the personal information that you provided to us and use them for your own purposes.
 We will provide your data to you within 30 days of your request.
 Contact us using the information at the top of this privacy notice to request your personal information.

 7. the right of Californians of equal service, price, and not being discriminated against even if they exercise their privacy rights

-8. one or more designated means for Californian consumers to submit requests under the CACPA including (at minimum) a toll-free number and if the business maintains an Internet website, a website address.
+8. one or more designated means for Californian consumers to submit requests under the CCPA including (at minimum) a toll-free number or an email address and if the business maintains an Internet website, a website address.

 These rights include the right to request what personal information we collect and disclose about consumers.
 Provisions with an asterisk (*) only apply to consumers if the business sells personal data about Californian consumers or discloses their personal information for business purposes.

 - categories of personal information that a business collected about the consumer

 - categories of sources from which the personal information was collected

 - specific pieces of personal information the business has collected about consumers

 - categories of third parties with whom the business shares personal information

 - the business or commercial purpose of collecting or selling personal information